 In place of the lemon glaze, you can easily dust the cake with a little powdered sugar or enjoy it plain!

-1 cup Powdered Sugar, 2-3 tablespoon Fresh Lemon Juice
+1 cup Powdered Sugar, 2-3 tbsp Fresh Lemon Juice

 This lemon cream cheese pound cake can be stored in an airtight container at room temperature or in the refrigerator for up to 3 days.
 It can also be stored in the freezer, double wrapped in plastic wrap with an aluminum foil cover for up to 1 month.